Homeschool Student/Non-Accredited High School Student (BOR Student Affairs Policy 220.127.116.11)

-An applicant who completed high school graduation requirements under a home school program or graduated from a non-accredited high school may be considered for admission.
+A student who completed high school graduation requirements under a home school program or graduated from a non-accredited high school or a student that has completed the equivalent of each of the Required High School Curriculum areas as documented by a portfolio of work and/or other evidence that substantiates Required High School Curriculum completion may be considered for admission.

-Letter of Completion from the primary teacher or program administrator certifying completion of high school and date of high school graduation.
+Letter of Completion from the primary teacher or program administrator certifying successful completion of high school and date of high school graduation

 Home school applicants who receive a GED are ineligible for retro HOPE after completing 30 hours of college coursework.